The Adventures of Tintin: The Secret of the Unicorn (video game)

 The Adventures of Tintin: The Secret of the Unicorn (Les Aventures de Tintin: Le Secret de La Licorne, known as The Adventures of Tintin: The Game in North America) is an action-adventure, platforming video game based on the film The Adventures of Tintin (2011), which itself is based on the comic series of the same name, the comics series by Belgian cartoonist Hergé.
 The game was released for Microsoft Windows, Nintendo 3DS, PlayStation 3, Wii and Xbox 360 on 21 October 2011 in Europe, on 1 December in Australia and on 6 December in North America.
-The game was developed by Ubisoft Montpellier, working in collaboration with the producers of the film, and published by Ubisoft.
+The game was developed by Ubisoft Montpellier (and for the mobile version by Gameloft Barcelona), working in collaboration with the producers of the film, and published by Ubisoft.
 The iOS, Android and Symbian^3 versions were published by Gameloft and released on the App Store and Android Market on 31 October 2011, and on the Ovi Store on 11 January 2012.
 The online services for the game were shut down on 6 October 2015.